 The numbers on the maps refer to those listed in Policy WTN 8.
-These maps are not to scale.

 APPENDIX 3 - BUILDINGS OF LOCAL SIGNIFICANCE

 The maps in this Appendix identify the location of the Buildings of Local Significance referred to in Policy WTN 10 and described in a separate report "Non-Designated Heritage Assets" available on the Neighbourhood Plan pages of the Town Council website.